cul/subsite-cards/README.md

 * `autostyle`
   * default: *false*
   * example: *`true`*
-  * note: set to *true* to apply opinionated styles to the cards. otherwise BS4 defaults will be used or create you own from the *.subsiteCard* class downward.
+  * note: set to *true* to apply opinionated styles to the cards. otherwise BS4 defaults will be used. or create your own from the *.subsiteCard* class downward.
 * `exclude_sites`
   * default:
   * example: *`exclude_sites="1,5"`*